aleksijohansson/home/README.md

 *Note: In order to test macOS provisioning with vagrant, your development host machine needs to be macOS.*

 ## Upcoming features
+- container-app-install.sh script with at least one containerized utility to use.
-- Include Linux kernel firewall and macOS firewall setup
+- Include Linux kernel firewall and macOS firewall setup.
-  - Not sure if enabling macOS firewall can be scripted
+  - Not sure if enabling macOS firewall can be scripted.
-- Use cloud-init or terraform where possible instead of plain bash scripts
+- Use cloud-init or terraform where possible instead of plain bash scripts.
-- Include existing SSH private keys setup somehow securely
+- Include existing SSH private keys setup somehow securely.